vincentumi/vince-dwl/README.md

 Or on the community-maintained [Discord server].

 dwl is a compact, hackable compositor for [Wayland] based on [wlroots].
-It is intended to fill the same space in the Wayland world that dwm does in X11, primarily in terms of functionality, and secondarily in terms of philosophy.
-Like dwm, dwl is:
+It is intended to fill the same space in the Wayland world that [dwm] does in X11, primarily in terms of functionality, and secondarily in terms of philosophy.
+Like [dwm], dwl is:

 - Easy to understand, hack on, and extend with patches
 - One C source file (or a very small number) configurable via `config.h`